 |Rated Current||0.11±10%A(MAX) 0.09±10%A(MAX)|

 |Power Input||1.32W 1.08W|

 |Fan Speed||300±150~1200±10%RPM 300±150~1400±10%RPM|

 |Max.
 Air Flow||70.08CFM 68.06CFM|

 |Fan Weight||173g 152g|

-The box measures roughly 21 cm in length, 15.75 cm in width, and 30 cm in height allowing enough room for all the accessories to be safe n sound along with the product itself.
-All the details are mentioned in the backside of the box.
-The front of the box has a Half of a stylized assassin mask in shiny black and dark grey covers the front of the box.
-Meanwhile, the Gamer Storm logo and Assassin name stand out with a shiny bold and attention-grabbing deep green.
+The box measures roughly 21 cm in length, 15.75 cm in width, and 30 cm in height allowing enough room for all the accessories to be safe and sound along with the product itself.
+All the details are mentioned on the backside of the box.
+The front of the box has a Half of a stylized assassin mask in shiny black and dark grey covering the front of the box.
+Meanwhile, the Gamer Storm logo and Assassin name stand out with a shiny bold, and attention-grabbing deep green.